katsinskyd/katsinskyd/README.md

 ### Hello, I'm Kat! :star2:

-I am a full stack developer from St. Louis currently living in Virginia.
+I am an artist and full stack developer from St. Louis currently living in Virginia.
-My pronouns are she/they.
+I like figuring out how things are gonna work and how they're gonna look.
+I love websites that have a certain "funk" to em.
+I do not like CSS.

 I'm comfortable with:
-HTML, CSS, Javascript, Typescript, Java, Angular
+HTML, CSS (begrudgingly), Javascript, Typescript, Java, Angular

 I have some knowledge of:
 React, Next.js, SQL, C++, Swift

-I would like to learn:
-Anything that could help me in the future!
-But in particular, Python, Ruby, and the appropriate frameworks

-As a developer, I am
-- Currently working on a memory card game
-- Also working on a [personal website](https://katsinskyd.github.io/portfolio)
-- Interested in web development and game design
-- Actively searching for **remote** work opportunities!

-You can reach me at kathryn.garnier@gmail.com

----

-Outside of programming, I am an artist, livestreamer, and I'm currently studying Japanese.